duo3d/samples/Readme.md

 </center>

-<span style="float:right;font-size:10px;color:#fd6d6d"><i></i><i class="fa fa-warning"></i>&nbsp;&nbsp;DUO3D-SDK-v0.5.6.0 Preview - This may change with updates, please make sure to use the latest examples shipped with our SDK as our build environment is activly updated.</span>
+<span style="float:right;font-size:10px;color:#fd6d6d"><i></i><i class="fa fa-warning"></i>&nbsp;&nbsp;DUO3D-SDK-v0.5.6.0 Preview - This may change with updates, please make sure to use the latest examples shipped with our SDK as our build environment is actively updated.</span>

 ##Overview

 The DUO SDK provides APIs, examples and tooling for working with multi-view vision systems.
 Built on elegant image processing algorithms which leverage the latest technologies from Intel/AMD (SSE, AVX) and parallel computing methods.
 This is a highly optimized architecture for image acquisition and processing.
 DUO Developers can leverage this framework to build and deploy their own applications.

-These samples require the latest SDK from http://duo3d.com/downloads
+These samples require the latest SDK from http://duo3d.com/

 --------------------------------